-- 1 \square At $\alpha = 1\%$ significance level it may be concluded that there is a significant difference in medians, when no assumptions are made about the distributions of the times. - 2 \square At $\alpha = 5\%$ significance level it may be concluded that there is no significant difference in medians, under the assumption that the times in both samples are exponentially distributed. - 3 \square At $\alpha = 10\%$ significance level it may be concluded that there is no significant difference in means, under the assumption that the times in both samples are exponentially distributed. - 4 \square At $\alpha = 10\%$ significance level it may be concluded that there is a significant difference in means, under the assumption that the times in both samples are normally distributed. - 5 \square At $\alpha = 1\%$ significance level it may be concluded that there is a significant difference in means, when no assumptions are made about the distributions of the times.
+1 🗆 At $\alpha = 1\%$ significance level it may be concluded that there is a significant difference in medians, when no assumptions are made about the distributions of the times.
+2 🗆 At $\alpha=5\%$ significance level it may be concluded that there is no significant difference in medians, under the assumption that the times in both samples are exponentially distributed.
+3 🗆 At $\alpha=10\%$ significance level it may be concluded that there is no significant difference in means, under the assumption that the times in both samples are exponentially distributed.
+4 🗆 At $\alpha=10\%$ significance level it may be concluded that there is a significant difference in means, under the assumption that the times in both samples are normally distributed.
+5 🗆 At $\alpha=1\%$ significance level it may be concluded that there is a significant difference in means, when no assumptions are made about the distributions of the times.
+FACIT-BEGIN The simulations assume that the observations in both samples are exponentially distributed.